Weatherbox: 2016

 After touring the US in the spring of 2016, Weatherbox played their last show on Tuesday, August 16, 2016 at Che Café in La Jolla, CA. However, there's speculation from some fans that they may play shows or continue writing at some later point in time, based on the title of their last show, "Goodbye For Now Show".
 But as of Wednesday, August 17, 2016, Weatherbox is no longer a band.
 The entire show was streamed live on Facebook and can be viewed on their page for all those who were not able to attend.

 2018-present

 After a hiatus, Brian Warren began posting to the Weatherbox Instagram in late 2018, with a special New Year's Eve show at the Soda Bar.
-Weatherbox then released a live video of a new song via Half Way Home Sessions called "Smelly" on February 11, 2019.
-The band's current plans are unknown.
+In early 2019, Weatherbox then released a live video via Half Way Home Sessions of an unreleased Follow the Rattle-era song called "Smelly".
+The full live session containing other unreleased material was later shared, with many of the songs in this session released as part of the band's 2025 EP The Compass.

-In 2022, Warren became a member of Say Anything.
+Other notable recent events for the band include the release of two previously unreleased/new songs in 2024, "Manson Dust" and "God's House", and Warren becoming a member of Say Anything in 2022.